albertknows/albert_on_data/content/projects/nuxt-static-skeleton.md

 ---
-title: CS171A Capstone Project
+title: nuxt static skeleton
-seo_title: by: Albert Farrales
+seo_title: nuxt static skeleton
-summary: Senior Year aka Junior Year additional features
+summary: Skeleton Nuxt Blog using Nuxt-Content, Netlify CMS, and a few additional features
-seo_desc: Still Pending Review additional features
+seo_desc: Skeleton Nuxt Blog using Nuxt-Content, Netlify CMS, and a few additional features
 ---
 All Integrated Software and Applications with albertfarrales.com: